wultra/react-native-powerauth-mobile-sdk/docs/End-To-End-Encryption.md

 ## Sign encrypted request

-If the endpoint require also PowerAuth Signature, then you have to encrypt your request data first, and then sign data of request cryptogram.
-In this case it's not necessary to set header from `encryptedData.header`, but you have to add header from the signature calculation instead.
+If the endpoint require also [PowerAuth Signature](Data-Signing.md#symmetric-multi-factor-signature), then you have to encrypt your request data first, construct the request body with using the cryptogram and then sign the whole body.
+In this case, the encryption header can be omitted, because the header from the signature calculation contains already enough information to process the request on the server.

 ## Native object lifetime

 Both, `PowerAuthEncryptor` and `PowerAuthDecryptor` implementations use underlying native objects with the limited lifetime behind the scene.
 The following rules are applied:

 - `PowerAuthEncryptor`
-  - Release its internal native object after 5 minutes of inactivity.
+  - Releases its internal native object after 5 minutes of inactivity.
 If used again, then native object is re-created automatically.
   - Object is released when its parent `PowerAuth` instance is deconfigured.
 After this, encryption is no loner available.
   - If encryptor is activation scoped and parent `PowerAuth` instance has no activation, then encryption is not available.
-  - You can use `canEncryptRequest()` function to test whether encryption is available.
+  - You can use `canEncryptRequest()` function to test whether the encryption is available.

 - `PowerAuthDecryptor`
   - Decryption is always one-time operation, so by callling `decryptResponse()` is underlying native object released.
   - Object is released when its parent `PowerAuth` instance is deconfigured.
   - If decryptor is activation scoped and parent `PowerAuth` instance has no activation, then decryption is not available.
-  - Release its internal native object after 5 minutes of inactivity.
+  - Releases its internal native object after 5 minutes of inactivity.
-  - You can use `canDecryptResponse()` function to test whether decryption is available.
+  - You can use `canDecryptResponse()` function to test whether the decryption is available.

-On both object you can call `release()` function to manually release the underlying native object.
+Both objects provide `release()` function to manually release the underlying native object.

 ## Read Next